 What Consistency Actually Requires

 Consistency is often misunderstood as a discipline problem — something you achieve by forcing yourself to produce even when you do not feel like it.
 This framing is not helpful and not accurate.
+Treating consistency as willpower predicts that the people with the most discipline publish the most reliably, and that is not what the evidence of any sustained body of work shows.
+The people who publish reliably are almost always the people who have built a structure that makes publishing the default rather than an act of resistance.

 Consistent publication requires three structural conditions, not one motivational condition.

 A sustainable generation process.
 If each piece requires an exhausting creative effort, consistency will not survive contact with operational pressure.
 The generation process needs to be sustainable at the pace you are targeting, which typically means it cannot depend on extended blocks of uninterrupted time or perfect creative conditions.
 Sustainable processes for practitioners usually involve capturing material in small increments — observations, half-formed arguments, questions that arise in client work — and assembling pieces from that accumulated material rather than generating each piece from scratch.
+The practitioner who writes only when a blank page and a free afternoon coincide has built a process that depends on two scarce conditions occurring simultaneously.
+The practitioner who captures fragments continuously has decoupled the thinking from the drafting, so that drafting becomes assembly rather than invention — a task that survives a busy week.

 A reliable cadence.
 Consistency is not about publishing frequently — it is about publishing predictably.
 A piece every six weeks, maintained reliably, is worth more to reader habit formation than a piece every week maintained for two months and then nothing for four.
 The cadence needs to be one you can hold.
 Which means choosing a cadence based on what your operational schedule actually allows rather than what you aspire to.
+The common failure is to set the cadence to the rate achievable in a good month, then miss it the moment a normal month arrives — which teaches readers that the schedule is unreliable and teaches the writer that they have failed.
+A cadence set to the floor of a typical month, not the ceiling of a good one, is one you can keep, and a kept cadence is the only kind that builds anything.

 The Floor-Quality Threshold